-It’s possible that your dog is suffering from heart, thyroid or metabolic disorders, so ask your vet before putting any pet on a diet.
-Some breeds (like pugs and Labradors) are notorious weight gainers, so take genetics into consideration, too.
+Your dog may be suffering from heart, thyroid, or metabolic disorders, so ask your vet before putting any pet on a diet.
+Some breeds (like pugs and Labradors) are notorious weight gainers, so consider genetics, too.

 As always, a professional veterinarian will be able to tell you what’s what.
 And here’s what’s what:

-You need to find a correct diet, and your dog’s doc will let you know what works best.
+It would be best to find a correct diet, and your dog’s doc will let you know what works best.
 Get involved and start reading the side of your dog’s food, making sure the caloric and fat index is correct.
 Be sure that you have enough fiber and healthy fat that helps maintain healthy skin and fur.
-If you give your dog fewer calories and higher fiber, nutrients are harder to store and you risk increasing your dog’s stool production.
+If you give your dog fewer calories and higher fiber, nutrients are harder to store, and you risk increasing your dog’s stool production.